 releases/* branch, except for

-# this is being defined in app-ci pipeline resources: pipelines: - pipeline: securitylib source: security-lib-ci trigger: branches: include: - releases/* exclude: - releases/old*
+# app-ci YAML pipeline resources: pipelines: - pipeline: securitylib source: security-lib-ci trigger: branches: include: - releases/* exclude: - releases/old*

 If your branch filters aren't working, try using the prefix

 trigger filters which pipeline completion events can trigger your pipeline.
 If the triggering pipeline matches all of the tags in the

 resources: pipelines: - pipeline: MyCIAlias source: Farbrikam-CI trigger: tags: # This filter is used for triggering the pipeline run - Production # Tags are AND'ed - Signed

 tags property of the pipeline resource is used to determine which pipeline run to retrieve artifacts from, when the pipeline is triggered manually or by a scheduled trigger.
 For more information, see Resources: pipelines and Evaluation of artifact version.

 You can trigger your pipeline when one or more stages of the triggering pipeline complete by using the

 stages filter.
 If you provide multiple stages, the triggered pipeline runs when all of the listed stages complete.

 resources: pipelines: - pipeline: MyCIAlias source: Farbrikam-CI trigger: stages: # This stage filter is used when evaluating conditions for - PreProduction # triggering your pipeline.
 On successful completion of all the stages - Production # provided, your pipeline will be triggered.